Frequently Asked Questions - Parking and Transportation Operational Changes due to COVID-19

 Q: Why do you continue to operate campus transit when no one is using it?

 A: The University transit system still has riders, and we take our responsibility to help provide transportation options for the University community very seriously.
 We have essential employees, as well as students and patients, who may rely on campus transit to get to and/or around campus.
 We have moved to reduced campus transit service.

 A: As of July 6, Paratransit service is operating.
 All time slots are now 30 minutes to accommodate additional cleaning of the van.
 Drivers will be wearing PPE (masks, faceshields, gloves) and there will be a new partition between the driver and passenger.
 Hand sanitizer will be available in the vans.
 In alignment with the University's recent announcement, face coverings will be required for all riders unless they are unable to wear it: https://safe-campus.umn.

 Another alternative is to check on availability of Metro Transit’s Metro Mobility.
 Please note that you will need to register to use this service.
 Consider using University transit (all buses are wheelchair lift equipped) if possible or a TNC service like Lyft or Uber.
 If possible, for current parking contract holders, we will try to make special, temporary parking accommodations.
 Send an email to email@example.com.

 Q: I will not be on campus.
 Can I cancel my Metropass?

 A: Email firstname.lastname@example.org to request a cancellation with your name and employee ID number.
-You may receive a prorated refund for service not consumed about 4-6 weeks after cancellation.
 Note: you can repurchase your Metropass at anytime.